space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Furniture Design**: The use of form, color, and texture to convey style and function.
 - **Automotive Design**: The signs and symbols associated with car aesthetics and usability.
 - **Consumer Electronics**: The semiotic dimensions of design in gadgets and devices.
+- **Brand Logos**: Visual symbols representing companies and products.
+- **Ergonomic Design**: The semiotic principles guiding user-friendly product design.
+- **Sustainable Design**: The integration of environmental symbols and materials.
+- **Fashion Design**: The role of design elements in clothing and accessories.
+- **Retail Spaces**: The semiotic analysis of store layouts and visual merchandising.

 ### Chapter 29: Ethnosemiotics